Incorporating estimands into meta-analyses of clinical trials: Case study: semaglutide versus dulaglutide for T2D

 Any similarities and differences between intercurrent event strategies must be made explicit to avoid mixing ``apples and oranges'' in network meta-analyses.
 The statistical analysis plan of SUSTAIN 7 features a ``de-jure'' and a ``de-facto'' estimand; \cite{sustain7sap} that of SUSTAIN FORTE includes a ``hypothetical'' (denoted ``trial product'' in the corresponding publication)\cite{frias2021efficacySEMA} and a ``treatment policy'' estimand;\cite{sustainfortesap} and that of AWARD-11 describes an ``efficacy'' and a ``treatment regimen'' estimand.\cite{award11sap} The de-jure, hypothetical and efficacy estimands were the primary estimands, except in the USA, where the Food and Drug Administration (FDA) had a preference for the de-facto, treatment policy and treatment regimen estimands.

-The differences in estimand names across trials are due to changes in terminology over time, with terms like ``de-jure'' and ``de-facto'' now somewhat outdated.
+The differences in estimand names across trials are due to changes in terminology over time:``de-jure'' and ``de-facto'' estimands refer to ``efficacy'' (effect if treatments are taken as directed in the protocol) and ``effectiveness'' (effect of treatment as actually taken), respectively, but now these terms are somewhat outdated.
 From the full estimand descriptions in the trial statistical analysis plans,\cite{sustain7sap, sustainfortesap, award11sap} we find that all RCTs contain: (1) a primary estimand, which characterizes the treatment effect if patients do not discontinue treatment prematurely or initiate anti-diabetic rescue medication, i.e., a hypothetical strategy is adopted for these intercurrent events; and (2) a supplementary estimand, requested by the FDA, characterizing the treatment effect regardless of premature treatment discontinuation or initiation of anti-diabetic rescue medication, i.e., a treatment policy strategy is adopted.

 While the criteria for initiation of anti-diabetic rescue medication may have differed across trials, the rescue medication itself was similar.
 In the SUSTAIN RCTs, it was selected in accordance with the American Diabetes Association and the European Association for the Study of Diabetes guidelines,\cite{davies2018management} but excluding other GLP-1 RAs, dipeptidyl peptidase-4 (DPP-4) inhibitors and amylin analogues.\cite{sustain7protocol, sustainforteprot} In AWARD-11, the rescue therapy was determined by the investigator, but GLP-1 RAs and DPP-4 inhibitors were also excluded.\cite{award11protocol}